-Gunnar Antoni, Olof Eriksson, Gunnar Lindeberg, Irina Velikyan, Ulrika Rosenström chains.
-The i a remodelling process where the fibers are more cross-linked and aligned in one direction compared to normal extracellular matrix having a typical random direction of the collagen fibrils.
+Gunnar Antoni, Olof Eriksson, Gunnar Lindeberg, Irina Velikyan, Ulrika Rosenström

+Fibrosis is characterised by an increase and pathologic accumulation of collagen, a major constituent of the extracellular matrix.
+The main constituents in fibrosis are collagen type I and type II, forming fibrils composed of three $\alpha$ chains.
+The increase in collagen content found in fibrotic tissue is also combined with a remodelling process where the fibers are more cross-linked and aligned in one direction compared to normal extracellular matrix having a typical random direction of the collagen fibrils.
 This mechanically changes the properties of the tissue that becomes stiff.
 An increase in the ratio of collagen I to collagen II is also seen.
 In many chronic diseases fibrosis gives an important contribution to the symptoms and it is estimated that in USA up to 45% of all deaths can be related to disease involving fibrosis.
 All major organs can be affected by fibrosis with lungs, kidney and liver as particularly sensitive.
 In idiopathic pulmonary fibrosis (IPF) the etiology and pathogenesis is poorly understood.
 An excess of collagen is found early in the disease when clinical signs are minimal, with accumulation of collagen in alveols and interstitial space.
 The median survival time after diagnosis is only 36 months.